sil-dictionary-lexical-services/AdjustHomographs/README.md

 ## Bugs & Possible Enhancements

-**AdjstHm.pl** doesn't detect missing homograph numbers.
+**AdjustHm.pl** doesn't detect missing homograph numbers.
 It starts assigning new numbers after the largest existing number.
 It doesn't check for gaps in the existing homograph numbering.

-**AdjstHm.pl** doesn't detect duplicate assigned homograph numbers.
+**AdjustHm.pl** doesn't detect duplicate assigned homograph numbers.
 It currently assumes that assigned homograph numbers are correct and doesn't change them.

-When an entry that receives a new hm number has references to other entries (e.g., \va or \se or any lexical relations) **AdjstHm.pl** doesn't follow the references and apply the new hm number to the back references in those entries.
+When an entry that receives a new hm number has references to other entries (e.g., \va or \se or any lexical relations) **AdjustHm.pl** doesn't follow the references and apply the new hm number to the back references in those entries.

 Other Bugs: probably, viz.